Varicella

 • Ataxia in cerebellitis

-• Reye syndrome (CAVE: no administration of ASS)
+• Reye syndromes (CAVE: no administration of ASS)

-• Varicella pneumonia (1-6 days after exanthema, often clinically and auscultatorically difficult to diagnose → X-ray chest).
+• Varicella pneumonia (1-6 days after onset of exanthema, often difficult to diagnose clinically and auscultatorily → X-ray chest)

 1. Prevention of Varicella: Recommendations of the Advisory Committee on Immunization Practices (ACIP), in PsycEXTRA Dataset.
 American Psychological Association (APA).